 activities for youth up to 17 years old.

-Q: How do I sign up for credit counseling sessions?
+Q: How do I sign up for credit counseling, financial planning or small business consultation sessions?

 A: All services are first come, first serve and you can

 make a day-of appointment for these services in the exhibitor hall.

 - Opening Ceremony with Congressman Cummings and Mayor Stephanie Rawlings-Blake

 - Preparing for Home Ownership